rabihkodeih/moonshot/README.md

 # Moonshot Test App

 ## Summary
-This is the moon shot weather desktop app.
+This is the moonshot weather desktop app.
 Technolgies used are Python3.6 and Gtk+.

 ## Screen Shots